weechat/weechat/UPGRADING.md

 run or upgrade with a legacy configuration file.

-For keys bound in external plugins or scripts, WeeChat tries to convert them on-the-fly to stay compatible, but this can not work in all cases (this is a breaking change).
+For keys bound in external plugins or scripts, WeeChat tries to convert them on-the-fly to stay compatible, but this cannot work in all cases (this is a breaking change).

 The following fixes are done on keys when they are defined: